Fishnfly/fishnfly.github.io/_posts/2026-08-07-galapagos-field-notes.md

 ## Wildlife — Indifference

 Perhaps the most striking observation was the absence of response.
 Sea lions rested where they wished.
 Birds continued their routines uninterrupted.
 Iguanas occupied paths, rocks, and shorelines with no apparent concern for those passing through.

-The wildlife did not perform.

 It did not acknowledge observation as something important.
 The wildlife did not perform for visitors.
 That indifference felt important.

 The animals were not remarkable because they were tame.
 They were remarkable because they behaved as though people were incidental.

 The experience carried an implicit lesson: